Stingers: episode guide

 Tuesday, June 22, 1999

-Guest stars: Doug Bowles as Gareth Williams, Jim Russell as Tony Burten, Suzi Dougherty as Glenda Burten, Teague Rook as Ben 'Freddo' Fredericks, Matthew Dyktynski as Rob Rosen, Marc Lawrence as Bodgie Marc, Fraser Gray as Drug Detective, Lana Williams as Ambulance Officer, Chris Wilson as Store Attendant, Nicholas Lord as As Kyle
+Guest starring: Doug Bowles as Gareth Williams, Jim Russell as Tony Burten, Suzi Dougherty as Glenda Burten, Teague Rook as Ben 'Freddo' Fredericks, Matthew Dyktynski as Rob Rosen, Marc Lawrence as Bodgie, Fraser Gray as Drug Detective, Lana Williams as Ambulance Officer, Chris Wilson as Store Attendant, Nicholas Lord as Kyle; Stunt Performers: Lance Anderson, Russell Allan

 The Big Picture